HollyAutomation/Holly/README.md

 });
 ```

+## Philosophy & Goals

+ * Expressive tests that can be read by someone not so technical
+ * Limit the need to think about what application states need to be waited for by automatically waiting for a test to pass
+ * Be quick and not wait for arbitrary time periods
+ * Have an API with familiar naming to the JavaScript DOM and playwright or puppeteer
+ * Allow most test problems to be debugged without a code debugger (but allow usage of a code debugger)
+ * Good error messages that pinpoint problems
+ * Baked in essentials like code coverage

 ## Async vs Sync

 Holly can be used in a synchronous way (no `async` or `await`'s needed) if that is what you prefer.